alipay/PainlessInferenceAcceleration/flood/README.md

 Additionally, we have developed an attention kernel, termed SegmentAttention, to function with the segmentable kvcache.
 Flood currently supports a range of features, including:
 - Chunk prefill
-- Quantization techniques utilizing FP8 and INT8 formats
+- Inference of Quantization(FP8/INT8) models
 - Inference of multi-modal models
 - Streaming inference
 - PPL (Perplexity) evaluation